opsmill/infrahub/docs/python-sdk/query.md

 ---
-label: Query Data from Infrahub
+label: Query data from Infrahub
 layout: default
 order: 800
 ---
+# Query data from Infrahub

 The Python SDK has 3 main methods to query data from Infrahub